awerebea/ansible-role-kitty/README.md

       - $HOME/.bashrc
       - $HOME/.zshenv

-**NOTE:** By default, the base tasks of a role are skipped if the application
+**NOTE:** By default, the base tasks of a role are skipped if the application is already installed in the desired
-<br />is already installed in the desired installation directory and no version upgrade is required.
+<br />installation directory and no version upgrade is required.
-<br />To create a symbolic link to the main Kitty program in the bin directory and the directory itself as needed,
+<br />&nbsp;&nbsp;&nbsp;&nbsp;If you want to create a symbolic link to the main Kitty program in the bin directory, or add a conditional export
+<br />to the system PATH of a directory with a link to the app binary, and create the appropriate directories as needed,
-<br />after the Playbook has already been started once, you can force the base role tasks to run
+<br />after the Playbook has already been run once, you can force the launch base role tasks by defining
-<br />by defining the `update_apps` variable and adding `kitty` to the list.
+<br />the `update_apps` variable and adding `kitty` to the list.
 For example:
 ``` bash
 $ ansible-playbook main.yaml -e "update_apps=[kitty]"
 ```